Be My Lady

-Be My Lady is a 2016 Philippine drama television series directed by Theodore Boborol, starring Erich Gonzales and Daniel Matsunaga.
-The series premiered on ABS-CBN's PrimeTanghali noontime block and worldwide on The Filipino Channel from January 18, 2016, to November 25, 2016, replacing Ningning, and was replaced by Langit Lupa.
+Be My Lady is a 2016 Philippine television drama romance series broadcast by ABS-CBN.
+Directed by Theodore C. Boborol, Don M. Cuaresma and Roderick P. Lindayag, it stars Erich Gonzales and Daniel Matsunaga.
+It aired on the network's Prime Tanghali line up and worldwide on TFC from January 18 to November 25, 2016, replacing Ningning and was replaced by Langit Lupa.